suhasaraos/GitHubCopilot_Customized/README.md

          - Create a generic (project wide) GitHub Copilot Instructions file.
             - Hint: This file should be in the base directory of the `.github` folder and have the name `copilot-instructions.md`.
          - Create an API specific GitHub Copilot Instructions file using the same process as before.
-            - Hint: This file should be in the `.github/instructions` direcotry and have a name that resembles `API.instructions.md`
+            - Hint: This file should be in the `.github/instructions` directory and have a name that resembles `API.instructions.md`
-            - Sample Prompt: `Please create an API Specific custom instructions set and save in  #file:API.instructions.md `
+            - Sample Prompt: `Please create an API Specific custom instructions set and save in  #API.instructions.md `
    - Ask GitHub Copilot questions about your project and discover the use of the `Custom Instructions` files that have been created.
       - How does your response compare to before?
    - Review Existing GitHub Copilot Prompt files to learn about how they can help speed up your workflow.
 Execute one if you'd like.
-   - Use GitHub Copilot Internal Prompting to create a custom prompt file for the OctoCAT Supply project to update all existing documentation for the project.
-       - Hint: Use the "Prompt Files" prompt to create a custom prompt file for the OctoCAT Supply project.
-       - Sample Prompt: `Complete the prompt file to update the documentation of this project or the specified file mentioned by the user.
-Only update the prompt file, do not update any documentation.`
-    - Execute the custom prompt file to update all existing documentation for the project.
-        - Hint: Use the slash command to execute the prompt all existing documentation for the project.
-Specify the README.md file and the docs/architecture.md file if you only want that updated.

 2. **GUIDED HANDS-ON: Create a Chat Mode**
    This activity will be performed together as a group.